pybliometrics-dev/pybliometrics/docs/configuration.rst

     >>> pybliometrics.scopus.utils.create_config()

-There are two prompts: For your API Key(s) and your InstToken.
+There are two consecutive prompts: For your API Key(s) and your InstToken.
 The InstToken enables or facilitates access from outside your institution network, and you request it from Elsevier's Integration Support.
 If you don't use InstToken, hit enter on the second prompt.
 The InstToken, if provided, is added to the Authentication block:

 .. code-block:: none